The Connotation of Life After Divorce

 Eating out by yourself and being totally comfortable with it

-- You will begin to appreciate the personal time alone and away from your usual environment.
+- You will begin to appreciate your personal time alone and away from your usual environment.

 - There is a certain amount of strength within yourself to sit alone.

 Being okay the house is not pristinely clean at all times

 - You only need to impress yourself.
 This will help you learn that you don’t need to impress others.

 The freedom to explore on your terms

 - Get in touch with who you really are.

 You are defined as only you

 - There is no longer a role to assume as we generally accept in the context of relationships.

 - You have the opportunity to set yourself up again as a complete human being, comprehending your feelings on a greater basis.

 Not being a victim

 - You can revisit some of the hurtful things that have happened, but not being a victim is choosing to grow from these situations and viewing it as an opportunity to grow.

-- We create our story- it can be the sad events that have occurred or the positive choices we made because we were given those opportunities.
+- Create your story- it can be the sad events that have occurred or the positive choices made.
+Because we were given those opportunities.